Marcel·lí Antúnez Roca

-Marcel·lí Antúnez Roca (Moià, Barcelona, 13 December 1959) is an artist from Spain who uses digital technologies in the fields of mechatronic performance and installation art.
+Marcel·lí Antúnez Roca (born 13 December 1959, in Moià, Barcelona) is a Spanish artist who uses digital technologies in the fields of mechatronic performance and installation art.

 Artistic career

 La Fura dels Baus (1979–1989)

-While pursuing his studies in fine arts in the University of Barcelona, Marcel•lí Antúnez co-founded the collective La Fura dels Baus with Carles Padrissa, Pere Tantinyà, Quico Palomar, and Teresa Puig.
+While pursuing his studies in fine arts at the University of Barcelona, Marcel•lí Antúnez co-founded the collective La Fura dels Baus with Carles Padrissa, Pere Tantinyà, Quico Palomar, and Teresa Puig.
+The works of La Fura dels Baus were primarily performed on the streets of Barcelona.
+Town councils in the city would arrange for the group to perform in parades.
 He was part of the collective from 1979 until 1989 as a performer, musician and artistic coordinator in the first three performances of the group: the trilogy Accions (1984), Suz /o /Suz (1985) and Tier Mon (1988).

 Los Rinos (1985–1992)

 With Sergi Caballero and Pau Nubiola, he founded the group Los Rinos, initially focusing on graffiti.
-Later, his activity extended to painting, video action performance, the concert and wall installation, such as Rinodigestió (1987), a system of interconnected wooden and glass boxes containing decaying organic matter.
+Later, his activity extended to painting, video action performances, concerts and wall installation, such as Rinodigestió (1987), a system of interconnected wooden and glass boxes containing decaying organic matter.